+1) Use a separate SCSI interface board.

+- The UltraPleX 40max internal and external drives attach to a SCSI board with a 50-pin "narrow" SCSI connector. - The UltraPleX Wide internal and external drives attach to a SCSI board with a 68-pin "wide" SCSI connector.

-- 1) Use a separate SCSI interface board.
-This is the most common method for both internal and external drives.
-We recommend using a 32-bit PCI bus mastering SCSI interface board to maximize the drive's potential.
-Older 8-bit SCSI interface boards are not recommended.
-More cost-effective, but with a decrease in video performance, are 16-bit ISA bus mastering SCSI interface boards.
-Both these bus mastering interface technologies also allow you to take advantage of SCSI multitasking in 32-bit operating systems such as Windows 95, Windows NT, UNIX, SCO, Solaris, etc. Another possibility is to use an ISA-PIO SCSI interface board, but performance will suffer, as will multitasking. - 2) Use a soundboard that also has a SCS interface built onto it.
-This helps save a slot in your computer by combining the functions of two boards (SCS interface board and soundboard) into one.
-Plextor recommends against using the SCS interface on a soundcard with the UltaPleX.
-Doing so will limit the performance of the UltraPleX. - 3) If you have an external drive, you can also use a parallel-to-SCS interface.
-This is a device that plugs into the parallel port (the one your printer normally is connected to) of your computer.
-It is convenient, but typically at a cost of reduced performance to your CD-ROM drive. - 4) If you have an external drive and a portable computer with a PCMCIA slot (Type II or III), use a PCMCIA-to-SCSI card.
+Your SCSI card should be chosen with these connectors in mind.
+For both the UltraPleX 40max and UltraPleX Wide drive, we recommend using a 32-bit PCI bus-mastering SCSI interface board to maximize the drives' potential.
+Older 8-bit SCSI interface boards are not recommended for the UltraPleX 40max.
+More cost-effective, but with a decrease in video performance, are 16-bit ISA bus-mastering SCSI interface boards.
+Both these bus-mastering interface technologies also allow you to take advantage of SCSI multitasking in 32-bit operating systems such as Windows 95/98, Windows NT, UNIX, SCO, Solaris, etc. Another possibility is to use an ISA-PIO SCSI interface board, but performance will suffer, as will multitasking.

+- 2) Use the SCSI interface on the motherboard of your PC, if available.
+Most motherboard implementations in the past supported 50-pin "narrow" SCSI connections.
+Some more recent PCs, workstations, and servers now offer Wide Ultra SCSI support on the motherboard, the UltraPleX Wide can be connected directly to these.
+Please check the manual that came with your system for details regarding SCSI support on the motherboard. - 3) If you have an external drive, you can also use a parallel-to-SCSI interface.
+This is a device that plugs into your computer's parallel port (the one your printer normally is connected to).
+It is convenient, but at a cost of reduced performance to your CD-ROM drive.
+It is not recommended for the UltraPleX.

+- 4) If you have an external drive and a portable computer with a PCMCIA slot (Type II or III), use a PCMCIA-to-SCSI card.
 This is a small, credit-card size device that plugs into the PCMCIA slot.
-It too is convenient, but may also provide less performance than a direct connection to a 32-bit or 16-bit SCSI interface board.
-PCMCIA connections should, however, provide better performance than a parallel-to-SCSI interface.

-The following section is only for PC users who need to install a SCS interface board, or a soundboard with a built-in SCS interface, in their computer.
-If you plan to use a parallel-to-SCS, or PCMCIA-to-SCS interface, you can skip to Chapter 9.
-If you are a Mac user with an external drive, you can laugh at how easy life is and skip to page 30.
+It too is convenient, but many of these provide less performance than a direct connection to a 32-bit SCSI interface board.
+Most PCMCIA connections will provide better performance than a parallel-to-SCSI interface. - NOTE: The following section is only for PC users who need to install a SCSI interface board in their computer.
+If you plan to use a parallel-to-SCSI or PCMCIA-to-SCSI interface, you can skip to Chapter 9.
+If you are an Apple user with an external drive, you can laugh at how easy life is and skip to page 33.
 Otherwise, proceed to page 25.